List of Voltron characters: Lion Force Voltron (Golion Team)

 In the Devil's Due comic series, Sven is a mysterious former member of an elite Navy squad.
-He is given the full name Sven Holgersson.

 Cadets

 The three cadets are recruited by the Voltron Force to help battle evil when Lotor returns.
 The three cadets have a hyperactive nature and irrating egos at first, causing them to be burdens to the original pilots, but they gradually mature during their training.
 They needed to learn navigation, hand-to-hand combat, tactical combat, strategies, science, and trusting each other.
 The three cadets tended to work by themselves and think individually, but they begin to learn by working together, they can be able to piloting the Lions.